-The Secretariat provides strategic, technical, administrative and logistical support to Council, the Chairperson and the Deputy Chairperson of the HRD Council.
-The Secretariat is responsible for conducting primary research and developing briefing notes or summaries before an issue is taken to the Standing committee and it also develops a reporting structure for the Standing Committee reports to enable a standard format for reporting to Council.
+The Secretariat provides strategic, technical, administrative and logistical support to Council, the Chairpersons and the Deputy Chairperson of the HRD Council.
+The Secretariat is responsible for conducting primary research and developing briefing notes or summaries before an issue is taken to the Standing committee.
+It also develops a reporting structure for the Standing Committee reports to enable a standard format for reporting to Council.
 It facilitates the implementation of the overall HRDC mandate and assumes responsibility for the following:

 - Managing the multi-sectoral response to human resource development matters;

 - Managing allocated funds designated to fulfillment of its functions in terms of the multi-sectoral HRD implementation plan;

 - Ensuring preparation of annual situational analysis and progress reports of the national HRD agenda;